Iranian involvement in the Russo-Ukrainian war (2022–present): Iranian troops in Russian-occupied Crimea

 On 21 October 2022, a White House press release stated that Iranian troops were in Crimea assisting Russia in launching drone attacks against civilians and civilian infrastructure.
 On 24 November, Ukrainian officials said the military had killed ten Iranians and would target any further Iranian military presence in Ukraine.
 The Institute for the Study of War assessed that these are likely Islamic Revolutionary Guard Corps or IRGC-affiliated personnel, as this formation is the primary operator of Iranian drones.

 Impact on Iran–United States relations

 Iran's support for Russia, combined with Iranian suppression of the Mahsa Amini protests, and moves towards increased uranium enrichment, has led to a more confrontational relationship between the United States and Iran.
 As of 24 November 2022, the United States was not looking to revive any nuclear deal with Iran and had recently imposed additional sanctions on Iran.

 On 9 January 2023, US National Security Adviser Jake Sullivan said that Iran's sale of drones to Russia might be "contributing to widespread war crimes" in Ukraine.
 Sullivan said that the US would look into holding Iran's leadership to account.

+The sophistication of Iranian drones combined with its supplying to Russia has caused the United States to pursue an accelerated production strategy in manufacturing lightweight, versatile drones, similar to Shaheds, in order to keep up for future uses.
+This conflict therefore has implications on relations between the United States and Iran beyond merely the Russo-Ukrainian war.